Video Game: Bravely Default aka: Bravely Default Flying Fairy

 Magikarp Power: The Freelancer's Late Bloomer innate ability will permanently modify a character's stats as a Freelancer when they fully master a Job.
 As the game progresses, this makes the Freelancer more and more powerful until it surpasses any other class stats-wise.

-Metal Slime: The Guzzler is a variant.
-It drops 500 JP upon defeat (the cap for JP gain in a single battle is 999) and you can steal Megalixirs from them (which normally fall solidly under Too Awesome to Use), but it has very high defense, uses a counterattack that inflicts a good chunk of damage and a ton of status effects (the normal attack is similar), and tends to run away as soon as it gets the chance.
+Metal Slime: Enemies belonging to the Chomper family are more likely to run away outright than fight you, but if you have the means to take them out, they drop considerably higher JP than other enemies in their area.
+The most powerful, of course, is the green Guzzler: It drops 500 JP upon defeat (the cap for JP gain in a single battle is 999) and you can steal Megalixirs from them (which normally fall solidly under Too Awesome to Use), but it has very high defense, its counterattack inflicts a good chunk of damage and a ton of status effects (the normal attack is similar).
 Of course, if you outspeed it and then spam Pantheon's Wrath items (for the JP) and/or repeatedly drain their BP (in order to keep them alive and steal the Megalixirs), well...

 Motive Rant: Nearly every Jobmaster gets a long scene where they rant about who they are or why they do what they do before the battle begins.